mhowlett/gemini-scrollbar/README.md

 Hello World - just hacking into this to get at the mouse down event when the scrollbar thumb is pressed.

+BTW: It's a great library - you should use it.

 # gemini-scrollbar

 Custom overlay-scrollbars with native scrolling mechanism for web applications (when needed).